williaz/TechRefresher/AWS.md

   - timeout
   - VPC details
   - launch
+- When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service.
+  - Although Lambda encrypts the environment variables in your function by default, the sensitive information would still be visible to other users who have access to the Lambda console.
+This is because Lambda uses a default KMS key to encrypt the variables, which is usually accessible by other users.
+- Lambda@Edge lets you run Lambda functions to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
+  -
 #### API Gateway
 - ease to define, publish, deploy, maintain, monitor, and secure APIs at any scale
 - Benefits:
   - Resiliency and preformance at any scale
   - caching: output
+    - You can add caching to API calls by provisioning an Amazon API Gateway cache and specifying its size in gigabytes
   - secuirty: authorize
   - Metering: meters traffic
+    - throttling and quota limits to protect backend
   - Monitoring: dashboard
   - lifecycle management: version
   - integration with other AWS products: serverless API with Lambda